-- See MWB pg 319-321 for an introduction to the concept- see review paper on the web site. - Dark matter halos are the hosts of galaxies. - these quasi-equilibrium structures seen in numerical simulations are associated with the extended dark matter distributions that are observed to surround galaxies and galaxy clusters - Deciding which material belongs to a halo and what lies beyond it is a non-trivial question - In analytic models halo definitions are based on a simple spherical collapse model - The virial theorem (later lecture) predicts that the final halo radius is 0.5 of its turnaround radius and that this "virial radius" occurs at an overdensity of 178 times the critical density of the universe in an Einstein-deSitter cosmology.
+- See MWB pg 319-321 for an introduction to the concept- see review paper on the web site. - Dark matter halos are the hosts of galaxies-galaxies reside in extended halos of dark matter. - these quasi-equilibrium structures seen in numerical simulations are associated with the extended dark matter distributions that are observed to surround galaxies and galaxy clusters - Deciding which material belongs to a halo and what lies beyond it is a nontrivial question - In analytic models halo definitions are based on a simple spherical collapse model - The virial theorem (later lecture) predicts that the final halo radius is 0.5 of its turnaround radius and that this "virial radius" occurs at an overdensity of 178 times the critical density of the universe in an Einstein-deSitter cosmology.

-Strong relation of mass, color and morphology Schawinski 2010
+• Strong relation of mass, color and morphology Schawinski 2010